rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

    ![nordmart-review-webhook-integration.png](images/webhook.png)

 9. Repeat the process for `nordmart-review-ui`.
-Go to nordmart-review-ui project and add the webhook there through the same process.
+Go to `nordmart-review-ui` project and add the webhook there through the same process.

-10. With all these components in place - now it's time to trigger pipeline via webhook by checking in some code for nordmart review.
+10. With all these components in place - now it's time to trigger pipeline via webhook by checking in some code for Nordmart review.

 11. Let's make a simple change to the application.
 Edit  `pom.xml` by adding new line in the file.
 Push commits directly to the main.